-The possession, use, and/or consumption of alcoholic beverages on or in institutional property, as well as fraternity and sorority houses, must be in compliance with any and all applicable laws of the commonwealth, county, city, and institution.
+The possession, use, and/or consumption of alcoholic beverages on or in institutional property, as well as fraternity houses, must be in compliance with any and all applicable laws of the commonwealth, county, city, and institution.

 The City of Bethlehem does not allow open containers of alcohol in public.
 This includes bottles and cups.
 Campus police will enforce this ordinance on institutional property.